Psylops/cutil/README.md

-# CUtil
+# Website
-A python application for compiling files, because i like to overengineer the simplest of things.
+This is the main website for downloading the utility.